Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue - WHIZ News

 MADISON, Wis.
+(AP) — Jonathan Taylor will have a major decision to make in a few weeks: To stay or not to stay.

+In the meantime, the junior All-America running back is taking the time to appreciate every remaining moment he has in a Wisconsin uniform.

-(AP) — Jonathan Taylor rushed for at least 200 yards for the 12th time in his career and No. 14 Wisconsin defeated Purdue 45-24 on Saturday in the Badgers’ final home game of the season.
+Taylor ran for 222 yards — the 12th time he’s eclipsed the 200-yard mark in his career — and a touchdown and No. 14 Wisconsin beat Purdue 45-24 on Saturday in the Badgers’ final home game of the season.

-Taylor finished with 222 yards and one touchdown on 28 carries for Wisconsin (9-2, 6-2 Big Ten, No. 12 CFP), which extended its winning streak over the Boilermakers to 14 games.
-The junior has a career average of 254 yards rushing in three games against Purdue.
+After the victory, Taylor walked around Camp Randall Stadium and thanked the home fans for their support.

+“It was something special, especially because you don’t know.
+You don’t know if you’re going to be here again,” Taylor said.
+“So I think that’s the biggest thing is just being appreciative of that opportunity.”

 Jack Coan completed 15 of 19 passes for 203 yards and two touchdowns against one interception for the Badgers.